-In PY, 2021, the City continued to address Impediments Nos.
+In PY 2022, the City continued to address Impediments Nos.
 1 and 4 via progress on its owner-occupied and rental housing rehabilitation programs.
-During PY 2021, Neighbors of Watertown, as a subrecipient, rehabilitated nine owner-occupied units and two rental units using project funds from various program years.
-The homeownership program placed four first-time homebuyers in new homes.
+During PY 2021, Neighbors of Watertown, as a subrecipient, rehabilitated six owner-occupied units using project funds from various program years.
+The homeownership program placed three first-time homebuyers in new homes.

 The City addressed Impediment No. 5 through its ongoing Fair Housing Education program, which CNY Fair Housing administers as a subrecipient, and includes both an education and marketing component.
-CNY Fair Housing conducted a training session geared towards service providers and tenants on December 1, 2021 and a training session geared toward landlords on December 15, 2021, both online via Zoom, to complete the education component.
-Both sessions were later published on Facebook Live.
-CNY Fair Housing reported that the total reach (Zoom plus FB Live) was 128 for the Service Provider session and 56 for the Landlord session.
-The marketing component consisted of billboards and other advertisements that CNY Fair Housing bought in the greater Watertown metropolitan region.
+CNY Fair Housing conducted training sessions, one geared towards landlords and the other geared towards service providers/tenants on November 16-17, 2022.
+CNY Fair Housing also hosted tables at the Watertown Farmers Market on August 24, 2022 and the Local Arts Fall Fest on October 8, 2022 to complete the education component.
+CNY Fair Housing reported that the total reach across all four events was an aggregate 132 people.
+The marketing component consisted of billboards and other advertisements that CNY Fair Housing purchased in the greater Watertown metropolitan region.